-As required by the Tribunal, under section 29 of the New Rules, the Tribunal hereby acknowledges receipt of the request for review by the applicant of the Notice of Violation cited above.
+As required by the Tribunal under section 29 of the New Rules, the Tribunal hereby acknowledges receipt of the request for review by the applicant (Notice of Violation number was not provided by the applicant).
 Attached is a copy of the request for review as received from the applicant.